City-of-Helsinki/mlops-template/README.md

 ```

-## Tools

-Black

-Sklearn, pandas, numpy, matplotlib, scipy, etc.

-Notebooks

-Nbdev

 ## How to use

+1. Install this template as basis of your new project (see above)

+2. Check out the notebooks, and play around a bit to see that your installation works and you understand the template structure

+3. Edit `settings.ini`, `docs/_config.yml` and `docs/_data/topnav.yml` according to your project details

-edit the notebooks `data`, `model` and `loss` directly or replace them with empty templates found in `notebook_templates`
+4. Edit the notebooks `data`, `model` and `loss` directly or replace them with empty notebooks clean of the code examples found in the folder `notebook_templates`.

-edit `settings.ini` according to your project details

-## Creating doc pages

-1. Make sure everything runs smoothly

-2. Make sure that settings.ini has correct information

-3. You may have to manually edit repo name in `Makefile`, `docs/_config.yml` and `docs/_data/topnav.yml` to match your project

-4. Run `nbdev_build_lib & nbdev_build_doc`

-5. Push
+This notebook (`index`) will become the README source of your project.

+5. You may delete `ml_project_template`, `notebook_templates` folders and the extra notebook `plot` if you no longer need them.

+6. Save your notebooks and call `nbdev_build_lib` to build python modules of your notebooks - needed if you want to share code between notebooks or create a modules.
+Remember to do this if you want to rerun your workflow after making changes to exportables.

+7. Save your notebooks and call `nbdev_build_docs` to create doc pages based on your notebooks (see below).
+This will also create README.md file based on this notebook.
+If you want to host your project pages on GitHub, you will have to make your project public.
-6. Make your Git repository public (github doc pages are only available for public projects.
-You can also try to build the doc pages locally with jekyll)
+You can also build the pages locally with `jekyll`.

-7. View the github pages https://city-of-helsinki.github.io/ml_project_template/ (modify according to your project)
+## Contributing